thoughtspot/thoughtspot.github.io/pages/data_connect/making_changes/change_data_type.md

 ---
-title: [elephant]
+title: [Change a column data type]
 tags:
 keywords: tbd
 last_updated: tbd
-summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Change a data type for a data source

 When a data type used in a data source has changed, or you decide that the data should come into ThoughtSpot with a different data type, you can change the data type, even if you've already loaded data into the target table.

 You should always take a snapshot of your database before making any schema changes.
 This will allow you to revert back to the prior state if you make an error, or something doesn't work as you expected after the schema change.